-- If your family receives TANF, you must cooperate with Child Support in establishing paternity and in establishing and enforcing child support. - If you and your children receive Medicaid you have the choice whether to cooperate with Child Support in establishing paternity and in establishing and enforcing child support and medical support.
-You do not have to cooperate with Child Support, but you are encouraged to do so. - If you are interested in receiving TANF and your cooperation with Child Support might not be in the best interest of your child (example: domestic violence situation), you may claim 'good cause.'
+- If your family receives TANF, you must cooperate with Child Support in establishing paternity and in establishing and enforcing child support. - If you and your children receive Medicaid and have been referred to Child Support, you must cooperate with Child Support in establishing paternity and in establishing and enforcing medical support.
+If you are pregnant or only your children receive Medicaid, you do not have to cooperate with Child Support, but you are encouraged to do so. - If you are interested in receiving TANF or Medicaid and your cooperation with Child Support might not be in the best interest of your child (example: domestic violence situation), you may claim 'good cause.'
 If you claim 'good cause', you will need to provide additional information so 'good cause' can be established.